Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 The bandages are placed at the very top of the leg, up to the thigh.
 Thanks to this event, the cardiac load is reduced.

-The technique of applying venous tourniquets for pulmonary edema.
+Technique for applying venous tourniquets for pulmonary edema.

 • You should check your pulse regularly, every 20 minutes.